SE701ProjectGroup4/git-brunching/backend/README.md

   ```

 - Keep all GET, POST, PATCH and DELETE methods inside this one folder
-- Export the new route with
+- Export the new route with:
   ```javascript
   export default router;
   ```